JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “I am very sorry,” I began, “that you and I don’t agree—-”

-“Don’t bring ME, into it!” interposed Betteredge.
+“Don’t bring _Me_, into it!” interposed Betteredge.
 “This is not a matter of agreement, it’s a matter of obedience.
 Issue your directions, sir–issue your directions!”